govind104/BookIt/README.md

 ## Getting Started
 - Clone the repository.
 - Install the required dependencies.
-- Run Bookie.py using Streamlit to start the application. (or visit https://bookie.streamlit.app/)
+- Run Bookie.py using Streamlit to start the application.
 - Explore the features and functionalities to experience the prototype.